Spring 2021 Insurance Requirement Questions

 If you have a commercial policy (such as Blue Cross, Aetna, Cigna etc.) and are on an F or J visa you would need to be able to provide proof of medical evacuation and repatriation benefits in compliance with federal requirements.
 The minimum coverage amounts are given in the comparable coverage requirements.

-ISP Beta Scholastic can be used as a supplement to a policy that does not provide medical evacuation and repatriation.
+BETA Scholastic Plan can be used as a supplement to a policy that does not provide medical evacuation and repatriation.
 You would then need to submit an insurance waiver with this information.
 You would also need to submit a waiver with your primary commercial coverage.